 - template body

 Required.
-The parties (see the Party type) who must consent to the creation of an instance of this contract.
-You won’t be able to create an instance of this contract until all of these parties have authorized it.
+The parties (see the Party type) who must consent to the creation of this contract.
+You won’t be able to create this contract until all of these parties have authorized it.

 Optional.
 Parties that aren’t signatories but who you still want to be able to see this contract.

 Optional.
 Text that describes the agreement that this contract represents.

 Only create the contract if the conditions after

 Optional.
 Lets you specify a combination of a party and other data that uniquely identifies a contract of this template.
 See Contract keys.

 Required if you have specified a